shariq/local_loopy_networks/README.md

 anyways this formalization has a lot of holes, so let's ignore it for now;
 more importantly is to get this working, then go back and try to find out why

-## Higher purpose

-i think some kind of many-loop local learning rule model is going to be the last class of model before computers get way better at thinking about thinking than us. and i think once we have good many-loop local learning models, we can start setting up really interesting problems like automated theorem proving as a game played between agents without having to hardcode almost any of the agent.

-and then from there we can start working towards AI which does science and engineering, and build the most empowering/valuable/destructive technology available to humanity! hopefully in a way which results in humanity prospering, the end of disease, the end of death, exploration of the galaxy(s), and a large amount of meaning and regret minimization for all individuals

 ## Author